-Applications for fall admission to the master of science program are due no later than March 1.
+Applications for fall admission to the master of science and master of business administration programs are due no later than March 1.

 Applications received after March 1 will be reviewed on a space-available basis.
 Transfer student applications and all applications for January and May admissions are considered on a rolling basis.

 Applicants for admission must provide:

 - Vaughn College graduate admissions application

 - An official copy of college transcripts

 - Immunization records

-- GMAT or GRE scores

-- Three letters of recommendation
+Three letters of recommendation